adafruit/Adafruit_Community_Code_of_Conduct/code-of-conduct.md

 9. If the behavior is an egregious violation, the user may be banned immediately, without warning.

-Don’t just aim to be technically unimpeachable, try to be your best self.
-In particular, avoid flirting with offensive or sensitive issues, particularly if they’re off-topic; this all too often leads to unnecessary fights, hurt feelings, and damaged trust; worse, it can drive people away from the community entirely.
+The goal of the standards and moderation guidelines outlined above is to build and maintain a respectful community.
+We ask that you don’t just aim to be "technically unimpeachable", but rather try to be your best self.
+In particular, avoid offensive or sensitive issues, particularly if they’re off-topic to the channel or discussion.
+This all too often leads to unnecessary fights, perceptions or instances of disrespect, and damaged community trust.
+Worse, it can drive people away from the community entirely.

 If someone takes issue with something you said or did, resist the urge to be defensive.
 Just stop doing what it was they complained about and apologize.